Krista Haynes

-Krista Ford Haynes (née Ford; born September 13, 1991) is a former Canadian professional women's American football player and conspiracy theorist.
+Krista Ford Haynes (née Ford; born September 13, 1991) is a Canadian former professional women's American football player.
 She is a daughter of Ontario Premier Doug Ford and niece of former Toronto Mayor Rob Ford.
 She was the captain of the Toronto Triumph, a team in the Legends Football League.

-Over the course of the COVID-19 pandemic in Ontario, Haynes has shared COVID-19 misinformation, which included anti-vaccine and anti-mask sentiment, and has been critical of COVID-19 vaccine passports.
+Over the course of the COVID-19 pandemic in Ontario, Haynes has shared COVID-19 misinformation and anti-vaccine and anti-mask sentiment, and has been critical of COVID-19 vaccine passports.

 Lingerie Football League

 Haynes, who was a student at Humber College, was one of more than 100 women who tried out for the first team when the league's Toronto franchise first opened for business in 2011.

 Press coverage of Haynes' tryout routinely mentioned that she was the niece of then Toronto mayor Rob Ford and the daughter of then city councillor Doug Ford.

 According to technology journalist Patrick Seitz, the league had lacked stars in its early seasons, so the limited press coverage the league received treated it solely as a "peep show".
 He asserted that Haynes and Angela Rypien, the daughter of former Super Bowl MVP Mark Rypien, were two potential stars the league could offer in its 2011 season.

 Team management chose Haynes as the team's first captain.
 She also served as the team's marketing manager, responsible for seeking sponsorships.
 The team did not perform well when it started to compete with more experienced teams in the league.
 Players voiced concern that they had been issued unsafe equipment, and that the most senior members of the team's coaching staff lacked the experience to train them to compete safely.
 Following its loss in its first non-exhibition game the team's management fired the one member of the coaching staff who was experienced, who team members felt had the experience to serve as head coach, and four of her fellow team members.
 In response Haynes and 15 remaining team members resigned.

 The Torontoist quoted Haynes' announcement of her resignation from her Facebook page, where she quoted Malcolm X, "A man who stands for nothing will fall for anything" to explain her stand on principle.

 The Toronto Star interviewed the founder of the Lingerie Football League about Haynes' resignation, who claimed he had spoken with her uncle Rob Ford, who agreed with him that his niece's resignation was a mistake.
 Although seasons tickets had already gone on sale in March 2012 the league cancelled the 2012 season in April 2012.
 CTV News cited Haynes resignation as a factor when explaining the cancellation of the season; however, the Triumph were not included in the cancellation, which included only the U.S.-based teams.